k-mccoy11/deploy-active-directory/README.md

 <p>
 </p>
 <p>
 In this lab we will create two VMs in the same VNET.
-One will be a Domain Controller, the other will be a Client machine.
+One will be a Domain Controller, the other will be a Client machine ( Device-1).
 We will change the DC to a static IP because its offering Active Directory services to the client machine.
-Client machine will be joined to the domain.
+The client machine will be joined to the domain.
 We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.
 </p>
 <br />